gitlabEdit

 The configuration files for the message of the day before login (MOTD) and after login (MAL) are found under the kernel configuration directory.
 They are just plain-text files with the kernel placeholder support found in the below page linked to you below:

-Kernel Placeholders
+Kernel placeholders

 Both of these files are read every time the kernel log-in handler starts.
 The functions that are responsible for loading such info are both the ReadMotd() and the ReadMal() functions found under their respective namespaces Nitrocid.Misc.Probers.Motd and Nitrocid.Misc.Probers.Mal.